Sophie-onbelet/TA-qualification-assignment/README.md

 Validate header
 Validate performance/ response time (stress and load tests)

+Automating this will faster and more accurate.
+Also you will be able to execute stress and load tests for the different scenarios to measure the performance.

 **Scenario 2.
 Check Invalid input**
 Execute the API requests but this time with incorrect data.

 **Scenario 3.
 Check security of the API**
 Make sure the end user cannot access things they should not be able to.
 This is business critical and you want this to be checked during the entire development process.
+Automating these checks can also simulate more security attacks for example.
 Test cases
 TC1.
 SQL injections
 TC2.
 Authentication
 TC3.
 Autorization

 **NEXT STEPS**
+The next steps after automating these scenarios, is creating a plan to maintain these test scenarios.
+They need to be reviewed and with any (code) changes the automated test should be updated as well.
+Also the test results need the be evaluated every time the tests are excuted and checked if a follow up action is necessary.